Key Takeaways

 Do I need a lawyer to get body camera footage?

 You can file an open records request without an attorney.
-However, if the agency denies your request — which is common in use-of-force cases — an attorney can file a civil enforcement action under the ORA (with mandatory attorney fees if you prevail) or obtain the footage through federal litigation discovery.
+However, if the agency denies your request — which is common in use-of-force cases — an attorney can preserve the claim, evaluate Public Access Counselor review, send the required ten-business-day pre-suit notice for an ORA enforcement action, file in district court if needed, or obtain the footage through litigation discovery.
 Given the short retention periods, consulting an attorney immediately is strongly recommended.

 Need Help Obtaining Body Camera Footage?